Cancel anytime

 Risks:

-- Volatility: Emerging market debt can be more volatile than other fixed-income investments.
+- Volatility: Emerging market bonds can be more volatile than developed market bonds, leading to potential fluctuations in the ETF's value.

 Who Should Consider Investing: